fengshang1972/EPANETMSX2Manual/docs/1_introduction.rst

 systems.
 Its water quality component is limited to tracking the transport and fate of just a single chemical species, such as fluoride used in a tracer study or free chlorine used in a disinfectant decay study.
-And the longitudinal dispersion process, which can play an important role in affecting the water qualities at the dead ends of a water distribution system, is not modeled in EPANET.
+In addition, the longitudinal dispersion process, which can play an important role in affecting the water qualities at the dead ends of a water distribution system, is not modeled in EPANET.
 This manual describes an extension to the original EPANET that allows it to model the advection, dispersion and reaction of any system of multiple, interacting chemical species.